survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ![Hello world](images/hello_01.png)

+T> In addition to a configuration object, webpack accepts an array of configurations.
+You can also return a `Promise` and eventually `resolve` to a configuration for example.
+Latter is useful if you are fetching configuration related data from a third-party source.

 W> Webpack has default configuration for its entries and output.
 It looks for source from `./src` by default and its emits output to `./dist`.
 You can control these through `entry` and `output` respectively as seen in the _What is Webpack_ chapter.

 {pagebreak}